 What do leafy green vegetables have to do with gay marriage?
-That’s what people are asking when they hear that Bambu Batu is sending $5 to a pro-marriage-equality organization every time they sell a bamboo t-shirt emblazoned with the parody slogan “KALE: It’s what’s for dinner.”
+That’s what people are asking when they hear that Bambu Batu is sending $5 to a pro-marriage-equality organization every time they sell a bamboo t-shirt emblazoned with the parody slogan “Kale: It’s what’s for dinner.”

 The connection can be traced back to the Baptist-owned fast-food chain Chick-fil-A, based in Atlanta, Georgia.
-Last fall, Chick-fil-A went after independent shirt maker Bo Muller-Moore and charged him with copyright infringement for selling hand-printed t-shirts that say “Eat More Kale.”
+Last fall (2011), Chick-fil-A went after independent shirt maker Bo Muller-Moore and charged him with copyright infringement for selling hand-printed t-shirts that say “Eat More Kale.”
 The junk food juggernaut claims that this slogan is a direct violation of its own motto, “Eat mor chikin” (scrawled by cows).
-Muller-Moore refused to comply with their order to cease and desist, and a legal drama has ensued.
+Muller-Moore refused to comply with their order to cease and desist, and a legal drama ensued.

 As an avid kale enthusiast himself, Bambu Batu owner Fred Hornaday was disappointed to learn of Muller-Moore’s harassment by corporate bullies.
-But when it recently came to light that Chick-fil-A had also been donating millions of dollars to organizations fighting same-sex marriage, Hornaday, a self-described human rights enthusiast, had no choice but to cry “fowl!”
+But when it recently came to light that Chick-fil-A had also been donating millions of dollars to organizations fighting same-sex marriage, Hornaday, a self-described human rights champion, had no choice but to cry “fowl!”

-Recipe: Kale for chips
+Recipe #1: Kale for chips

-The first time I heard about Kale Chips I thought it was some kind of joke: a recipe concocted by The Onion magazine as something a hairy hippie might serve as an appetizer to go with a glass of patchouli-carrot juice.
+The first time I heard about Kale Chips I thought it was some kind of joke: a recipe concocted by The Onion as something a hairy hippie might serve as an appetizer to go with a glass of patchouli-carrot juice.

 Don’t get me wrong.
 I like kale as much as anyone.
 I’ve actually got at least two varieties growing in my backyard garden.
 We steam it, we stir fry it, we throw it into our soup pot.
-Its nutritional properties are formidable, its uses are manifold, but I had no idea.
+Its nutritional properties are formidable, and its uses are manifold, but I had no idea.